-We’ve started to raise mealworms for our chickens because it’s such a great way to save some cash!
+We started raising mealworms for our chickens because it’s such a great way to save some cash!

 For most people in the world, mealworms are pests because they love to get into flour, cereals, pet food, grains, mill feed, and other dried goods, thus ruining them.

-For chicken owners like us, however, they’re kind of like white gold since you can save quite a few bucks on your feed while providing an entertaining meal for your flock.
+For backyard chicken owners like us, however, they’re kind of like white gold since you can save quite a few bucks on your feed while providing an entertaining meal for your flock.
+They provide extra protein for your flock, and you can’t go wrong with that.

 How to Raise Mealworms For Your Chickens